 - The teacher must complete the school's application form (Appendix 3 and submit it and any supporting evidence to the Headteacher by the cut-off date of 30 September; - The teacher will receive notification of the name of the assessor for their application within 5 working days; - The assessor will assess the application, which will include a recommendation to the pay committee; - The application, evidence and recommendation will be passed to the Headteacher for moderation purposes, if the Headteacher is not the assessor; - The local pay committee will make the final decision, advised by the Headteacher; - The teacher will receive written notification of the outcome of their application by 30 November.
-Where the application is unsuccessful, the written notification will include the areas where it was felt that the teacher's performance did not satisfy the relevant criteria set out in this policy (see 'Assessment' below); - If requested, oral feedback will be provided by the assessor.
-Oral feedback will be given within 10 school working days of the date of notification of the outcome of the application/request for feedback.
-Feedback will be given in a positive and encouraging environment and will include advice and support on areas for improvement in order to meet the relevant criteria; - Successful applicants will move to the minimum of the UPR backdated to 1 September; - Unsuccessful applicants can appeal the decision.
+Where the application is unsuccessful, the written notification will include the areas where it was felt that the teacher's professional development did not meet the relevant criteria set out in this policy (see 'Assessment' below); - If requested, verbal feedback will be provided by the assessor, within 10 working days of the date of notification of the outcome.
+Feedback will be given in a positive and encouraging manner and will include advice and support on areas for improvement in order to meet the relevant criteria; - Successful applicants will move to the minimum of the UPR backdated to 1 September; - Applicants can appeal the decision.
 The appeals process is set out in Appendix 4.